AviatrixSystems/ace-automation-day-zero/docs/_sources/docs/lab2.md

 ## Observations

 As you can see, Terraform is extremely powerful and scalable.
 With just a few lines of code, you can make a lot of changes.
 Notice how easy it was to make a change to your infrastructure.
 It also means you could easily effect your networks with misconfiguration.
-To mitigate risk, your organization will benefit from having some guard rails, especially in a Production environment.
+To mitigate risk, your organization will benefit from having some guardrails, especially in a production environment.

 In Lab 3, we will introduce collaboration with those teams.